Buying Opinions: The Principal's Problem

+which is a linear functional of \(F\), guaranteeing the existence of a maximizer.
 In our context, ``first best'' refers to the situation where the principal can observe the distribution over posteriors chosen by the agent, so the principal can specify transfer $t \colon \Delta \Delta \left(\Theta\right) \to \mathbb{R}_{+}$.
-When the distribution is observable, the following contract implements any distribution $F$ and is optimal: the principal pays the agent precisely the amount that makes her indifferent between learning and walking away with her outside option if and only if the agent acquires $F$.
+When the distribution is observable, the following contract implements any distribution \(F\) and is optimal: the principal pays the agent precisely the amount that makes him indifferent between learning and walking away with his outside option if and only if the agent acquires \(F\).
 Otherwise, the principal pays the agent nothing.
-Evidently, the transfer is never strictly negative, and the agent is willing to acquire $F$.
-Therefore, at the first best, the principal's cost of acquiring information is $v^{-1}\left(C(F) + v_0\right)$.
+Evidently, the transfer is never strictly negative, and the agent is willing to acquire \(F\).
+Therefore, at the first best, the principal's cost of acquiring information is \(v^{-1}\left(C(F) + v_0\right)\).